teeaarbee/blog-hugo/content/posts/week_33.md

 https://youtu.be/8BzZZSgsdUk?list=LL
 https://youtu.be/W3CDMcWlPyM?list=LL

-### Creators 🤹🏻
-Did not discover anyone new this week.
-PS: its hard to discover new people when you have turned off yt recommendation feed.
 ### Apps 📱
 No new app this week despite getting a new phone this week I tried to stick to all the old apps that I am used to.
 Let’s see if I come across any new ones.